 Top Hill is the largest and most famous club in Montenegro and frequently hosts world renowned Djs but also famous singers and bands from the region.
 The club is enormous and resembles an arena with its half circular shape.
 Be aware that this is a genuine hotspot which inflates the prices in the club and also increases the grumpiness of the bouncers and the presence of scammers.
 Apart from that it is a fantastic club though and an absolute must visit when spending a weekend in Budva.

 Sunday: embark on a day-trip to the nearby Unesco World Heritage site of Kotor

-The ancient sea fortress of Kotor lies just a stone’s throw from the city of Budva and is an absolute must if you are visiting Montenegro.
+The ancient sea fortress of Kotor is located just a stone’s throw from the city of Budva and it is an absolute must-visit place in Montenegro.
 The little town contains various well maintained parts of the old fortifications and cobbled alleys that remind you of medieval towns in Italy.
 The best time to visit the town of Kotor is in the morning or the evening as hordes of tourists flock in during the day.
 The medieval alleys moreover provide an excellent opportunity to buy some local delicacies, albeit at an inflated price.